 There have also been a number of personnel additions which have further strengthened capabilities in areas including financial crime prevention, compliance monitoring and regulatory developments and front office controls.

 We aim to differentiate ourselves as an independent global asset management firm, investing our clients’ assets across active and specialised discretionary and systematic investment solutions.
-We continue to build upon the strength of GAM as a diversified asset manager and are confident that GAM’s investment management teams will continue to deliver investment returns expected by our clients.
+We continue to build upon the strength of GAM as a diversified asset manager.

 Update on GAM’s internal disciplinary process of Tim Haywood